50ButtonsEach/hax-with-flic-osx/README.md

 **How it works**

-This application will allow you to connect one Flic button to your Mac computer and then select which scripts that you wish to execute on `click`, `double click`, `hold`, `up` and `down`.
+This application will allow you to connect multiple Flic buttons to your Mac computer and then select which scripts that you wish to execute on `click`, `double click`, `hold`, `up` and `down`.

 **Supported script files**